Kong/docs.konghq.com/app/deck/guides/distributed-configuration.md

 The commands will use the tags present in the state file and perform the diff accordingly.

-Since the state files have the tagging information, different teams can make updates to the part of configuration in Kong, without worrying about configuration of other teams.
+Since the state files contain the tagging information, different teams can make updates to the part of configuration in Kong without worrying about configuration of other teams.
 You no longer need to maintain Kong's configuration in a single repository, where multiple teams need to co-ordinate.

-> The `--select-tag` flag is present on those two commands for use-cases where the file cannot have `select_tags` defined inside it.
+> The `--select-tag` flag is present on those two commands for use cases where the file cannot have `select_tags` defined inside it.
 It is strongly advised that you do not supply select-tags to sync and diff commands via flags.
-The reason being that the tag information should be part of the declarative configuration file itself in order to provide a practical declarative file.
+This is because the tag information should be part of the declarative configuration file itself in order to provide a practical declarative file.
 The tagging information and entity definitions should be present in one place, else an error in supplying the wrong tag via the CLI can break the